16th Army (RSFSR): Formation

 By the end of 1918, the strength of the Western (16th) Army was around 19,000 men, but had little artillery or cavalry (8 guns and 261 horses total).
 Over the next few months the strength of the Army grew to 46,000 men due to conscription and the mobilization of Communist Party members.
 It was considered by the Soviet High Command to be one of the least important armies in that period.

 Westward advance

-Immediately after its formation, on November 17, 1918, the Western Army started a bloodless advance, following the retreat of the German forces, in the direction of Belarus and Ukraine.
-The purpose of the Russian westward offensive of 1918–1919 was to take control over the territory abandoned by the German Army retreating from the Ober-Ost theater of operations.
+Immediately after its formation, on November 17, 1918, the Western Army started aggresively moving, following the retreat of the German forces, in the direction of Belarus and Ukraine.
+The purpose of the Soviet westward offensive of 1918–1919 was to take control over the territory abandoned by the German Army retreating from the Ober-Ost theater of operations.
 Later the Soviet Western Army engaged various self-defence and militia groups from Belarus, Lithuania, Poland and Ukraine.
 Among scores of battles, the Battle of Bereza Kartuska on February 14, 1919 sparked the Polish–Soviet War.

+The army became part of the Western Front on February 19, and was renamed the Lithuanian-Belorussian Army on March 13.
+With this redesignation, the army officially became the army of the Lithuanian-Belorussian Soviet Socialist Republic, a Soviet puppet state covering the territory of Lithuania and Belorussia.

+According to Polish intelligence, the Western Army, then in Lithuania and Belarus, had the following forces: